Last updated: 29 February 2024 |

 Our shared future

 Canterbury has much to offer residents, visitors, businesses and New Zealand.
-Our region is the largest by land area, with diverse landscapes, abundant water (over 78,000 kms of rivers and streams), and large areas of flat land.
+Our region is the largest by land area, with diverse landscapes, abundant water (over 78,000 km of rivers and streams), and large areas of flat land.
 We have a strong agricultural base, with innovative farmers and agribusiness making a significant contribution to the country’s GDP.

 We are also a strong base for tourism, with the region featuring some of New Zealand’s most spectacular scenery, including mountains, braided rivers, lakes and beaches.